ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-11-1.md

-Chapter 7: Intentional Living: The Principles of Intentional Living
+The Principles of Intentional Living
 ===================================================================

 Intentional living is a way of life that involves making deliberate choices and taking intentional actions towards our desired outcomes.
 It involves aligning our actions with our values and passions, and living in a way that supports our personal growth and development.
 In this chapter, we will explore the principles of intentional living.